andrlik/django-markov/README.md

 It will do the following for you:

-- Check if you've set the above environment variables.
+- Check if you've set the above environment variable.
 - Check if pre-commit is on your path.
 - Check if Rye is installed, and install it if it is not.
 - Install the pre-commit hooks into your repo.